Land registration (Scots law): Legal tenements

-Conventional Separate Tenements
+Conventional separate tenements

-Conventional separate tenements are the division of corporeal property into separate parts.
-The situation applies to land both above ground and below ground:
+Conventional separate tenements are the division of corporeal property into separate parts, which applies to land both above ground and below ground:

-Above Ground-level
+Above ground-level

-Ownership of a building can be separated into separate tenements, as is the common case with Scottish flatted buildings of the same name.
+Ownership of a building can be separated into tenements, as is the common case with Scottish flatted buildings of the same name.
 The rules relating to the relationship between separate tenement flats are governed by the Tenements (Scotland) Act 2004 and the law of the Tenement.
-Ownership of land, other the buildings, can be separated horizontally into separate tenements.
-Any corporeal moveable property that has acceeded to the land cannot be made into a separate tenement.
+Ownership of land, other the buildings, can be separated horizontally into tenements.
+Any corporeal moveable property that has acceded to the land cannot be made into a separate tenement.
 The division of the airspace above the land into separate tenements (to describe, for example, bridges or unoccupied airspace) is 'unclear' in Scots law.

-The Abolition of Feudal Tenure (Scotland) Act 2000 allowed for the preservation of feudal superiors' sporting (fishing and game) rights as a conventional separate tenement to the land by way of registration of a preservation notice before 28 November 2004.
-Only 65 of these notices were registered.
+The Abolition of Feudal Tenure (Scotland) Act 2000 allowed for the preservation of feudal superiors' sporting (fishing and game) rights as a conventional separate tenement to the land, by way of registration of a preservation notice before 28 November 2004.
+Only 65 of these notices were subsequently registered.

-Below Ground-level
+Below ground-level

-Underneath the ground, the strata of the land can be separated horizontally.
+Below ground level, the strata of the land can be separated horizontally.
 The most common type of underground tenement is the separation of minerals from the owners of the surface of the land.
-Following Graham v Duke of Hamilton it is settled that ownership of the minerals as a tenement is ownership of the strata of the Earth beneath the land's surface, even where it does not contain minerals.
+Following Graham v Duke of Hamilton, it is settled that ownership of the minerals as a tenement is ownership of the strata of the Earth beneath the land's surface, even where it does not contain minerals.

 Who can own land?

-All persons, human and juristic, have rights capacity, i.e.: the ability to hold a right.
+All persons, human and juristic, have rights capacity, i.e. the ability to hold a right.
 Thus, a person is able to own land in their own right.
 This derives from the classification of the law of persons found in Roman law.
 The word 'person' is usually taken to mean a human.
-However, in Scots law and in many other jurisdictions, the term is also used to describe corporate entities such as companies, partnerships, Scottish Charitable Incorporate Organisation (SCIO) or other bodies corporate established by law (such as a government agency or local authority).
+However, in Scots law and in many other jurisdictions, the term is also used to describe corporate entities such as companies, partnerships, a Scottish Charitable Incorporate Organisation (SCIO), or other bodies corporate established by law (such as a government agency or local authority).

-Organisations and associations must have the rights capacity to own property in their own right in order to act as a transferor (the person transferring ownership) or transferee (the person receiving ownership) in a voluntary transfer of land.
-It is necessary to check their respective articles of association, constitutions or founding legislation in order to ascertain whether the transferor and/or transferee has rights capacity in order to legally own land in Scotland.
+Organisations and associations must have the rights capacity to own property in their own right, in order to act as a transferor (the person transferring ownership) or transferee (the person receiving ownership) in a voluntary transfer of land.
+It is necessary to check their respective articles of association, constitutions, or founding legislation in order to ascertain whether the transferor or transferee has rights capacity in order to legally own land in Scotland.